What does the Bible Say About Meditation

 Christian Meditation Series

-These reflections on Christian meditation are offered as living invitations, drawn from the teachings of Jesus and the contemplative stream of the Christian tradition.
-They point not toward technique or spiritual effort, but toward a way of Being that rests in Presence, listens beneath thought, and learns to trust what is already given.
+These reflections on Christian meditation are offered as living invitations drawn from the teachings of Jesus and the contemplative stream of the Christian tradition.
+They point not toward technique, but toward a way of Being that rests in Presence and deepens into KNOWING.

 Subscribe